MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/customize-views.md

 ## Save a view
 As you are working on your view, save it often to avoid losing any changes.

-  1. In the designer, do one of the following:
+  - In the designer, choose one of the following in the upper-right corner:

      - To save without closing the designer, choose **Save**

      - If you're finished customizing your view, choose **Save and Close**.

+> [!NOTE]

-To make a copy of your view, choose **Save As** to save the current view with a different name.
+> To make a copy of your view, choose **Save As** to save the current view with a different name.

 ## Publish a system view